samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 curl https://raw.githubusercontent.com/auth0-blog/vue-js-lambda-part-1/master/.gitignore >> .gitignore
 ```

 After that, you can create the second file.
-This one, called `.editorconfig` will help you keeping your indentation style consistent.
+This one, called `.editorconfig` will help you keep your indentation style consistent.
 Again, [you can copy and paste the contents from the internet](https://raw.githubusercontent.com/auth0-blog/vue-js-lambda-part-1/master/.editorconfig), or you can use the following command:

 ```bash
 curl https://raw.githubusercontent.com/auth0-blog/vue-js-lambda-part-1/master/.editorconfig >> .editorconfig